-LEARY: Thank you very much, Representative Hultgren, and thank you for convening this hearing.
-I'm grateful for the opportunity to engage in a dialogue with you regarding the subject of this hearing, which touches on an area of my scholarship - child sexual exploitation.
+Ms. Leary.
+Thank you very much, Representative Hultgren, and thank you for convening this hearing.
+I'm grateful for the opportunity to engage in a dialog with you regarding the subject of this hearing, which touches on an area of my scholarship-child sexual exploitation.

-I want to begin my comments by noting that I participate in this dialogue without a side in this debate.
-But as a legal researcher in the field of child sexual exploitation, I hope to assist the Commission in putting some of this case into a context and offer some reference points in the field of child sex trafficking.
+I want to begin my comments by noting that I participate in this dialog without a side in this debate.
+But as a legal researcher in the field of child sexual exploitation, I hope to assist the commission in putting some of this case into a context and offer some ref-